-Compression of the median nerve (which supplies sensation to your thumb and most of the first 3 fingers) within the narrow passageway in your wrist known as the carpal tunnel causes pain, numbness and tingling in the wrist and hand.
+Carpal tunnel syndrome is when the median nerve (which supplies sensation to your thumb and most of the first 3 fingers) is compressed within the narrow passageway in your wrist known as the carpal tunnel.
+This causes pain, numbness and tingling in the wrist and hand.
 By reducing inflammation in the carpal tunnel and relieving pressure on the median nerve, corticosteroid injections can ease the pain of carpal tunnel syndrome.

 When are corticosteroid injections used?

 Although steroid injections can often effectively relieve the pain associated with musculoskeletal conditions, they are usually not used as the initial treatment option.
-Less invasive treatments, such as rest, oral pain relievers, hot and cold compresses and physiotherapy, are usually tried first.
+Less invasive treatments, such as rest, oral pain reliever medicines, hot and cold compresses and physiotherapy, are usually tried first.

 Is the injection painful?

-Cortisone injections can usually be performed in your doctor’s office.
+Cortisone injections can sometimes be performed in your doctor’s office.
+Often, they are done under ultrasound or X-ray guidance, to make sure that the injection goes into the right spot.
 The injection itself can be uncomfortable, so your doctor may give you a local anaesthetic to numb the skin before the injection.